top of page

 And for years, I listened.

-I learned how to make myself smaller, how to accommodate before I even knew what that meant.
+I learned how to make myself smaller.
+I learned how to accommodate even before I understood what it meant.

-At 28, after a miscarriage and the end of a toxic marriage, I found myself standing in the rubble of the life I thought I was supposed to have.
-I had followed all the rules, ticked all the boxes.
+At 28, after a miscarriage and the end of a toxic marriage, I stood in the rubble of the life I thought I was supposed to have.
+I had followed all the rules, checked all the boxes.
 And yet, there I was—lost.

-So I did what any woman searching for herself might do.
+So, I did what any woman searching for her identity might do.
 I packed a bag, got on a plane, and flew to the foothills of the Himalayas to train as a yoga teacher.

 I went looking for healing.